antonroesler/mlops/README.md

-# Anton Roesler's Portfolio & Blog
+# Portfolio & Blog

-A personal portfolio and blog built with Astro, focusing on MLOps and machine learning engineering topics.
+My personal portfolio and blog built with Astro, focusing on MLOps and machine learning engineering topics.

 ## Project Structure